arjun-natarajan99/cs124/docs/design.md

 ## User Testing

-For user testing, we showed the screenshots in the following section to a friend and asked them how they would complete each task.
-We found that for each task and at each stage, our design lined up with what the user expected.
+For user testing, we showed the application to two friends and had them interact with the interface without any guidance.
+We found that for each task and at each stage, our design lined up with what the user expected and there were no usability concerns.
+It was nice to see that our implementation of dimming the plus button for an empty entry was appreciated.

 ## Final Design